What Are Menstrual Problems?

 Not only can your period be lighter or heavier than normal, but it can also be painful.
 Cramps are normal during PMS and they also occur when your uterus contracts as your period begins.
 However, some women experience excruciating pain.
 Also called dysmenorrhea, extremely painful menstruation is likely linked to an underlying medical problem, such as:

 - abnormal tissue growth outside of the uterus (endometriosis)

-The type of treatment your doctor recommends depends on what’s causing problems with your menstrual cycle.
-Birth control pills can help relieve symptoms of PMS as well as regulate heavy flows.
+The type of treatment will depend on what’s causing the problems with your menstrual cycle.
+Birth control pills can relieve symptoms of PMS, as well as regulate heavy flows.
 If a heavier or lighter than normal flow is related to a thyroid or other hormonal disorder, you may experience more regularity once you start hormone replacements.

 Irregularities between periods are normal, so the occasional light or heavy flow is generally not something to worry about.
 However, if you experience severe pain or a heavy flow with blood clots, you should call your doctor right away.
-Getting medical attention is also recommended if your periods occur less than 21 days apart, or if they happen more than 35 days apart.
+It’s is also recommended that you get medical attention if your periods occur less than 21 days apart, or if they happen more than 35 days apart.